Qamar Javed Bajwa: Chief of Army Staff

+On 25 July 2018, general elections were held in Pakistan.
+They have been branded as the dirtiest elections in Pakistan's history with the army under Bajwa being accused of manipulating the elections and engineering a victory for the Pakistan Tehreek-e-Insaf party of Imran Khan over the army's challenger, the Pakistan Muslim League (N).

+Khan said at the very outset of becoming prime minister that he had decided that Bajwa would be offered an extension to his term as army chief.
+According to Mohammed Hanif, Bajwa "was instrumental in bringing and sustaining him [Imran] in power".
+Khan added that he had not seen anyone else to be as balanced and democratic in nature as Bajwa.
+After Khan's ouster in 2022 which was orchestrated at the behest of Bajwa, Khan stated in a 2024 interview with Mehdi Hasan that his only regret was trusting Bajwa, who he held responsible for "creating lies and false narratives", allegedly to secure a second extension.

-In October 2018, Bajwa was awarded the Order of the Military Merit by Jordan's King Abdullah II.
+In October 2018, Bajwa was awarded Jordan's Order of Military Merit by King Abdullah II.

-On 19 August 2019, his tenure as army chief was extended for another three years, starting from November 2019 until November 2022, by the prime minister of Pakistan Imran Khan.
+On 19 August 2019, his tenure as army chief was extended for another three years, starting from November 2019 until November 2022, by prime minister Imran Khan.
 However, on 26 November 2019, the Supreme Court of Pakistan suspended the three-year extension.
-On 28 November 2019, the Supreme Court of Pakistan announced a short order allowing a 6-month extension in Bajwa's term as the COAS, during which the parliament was to legislate on the extension/reappointment of an army chief.
+On 28 November 2019, the Supreme Court of Pakistan announced a short order allowing a 6-month extension in Bajwa's term as the Chief of Army Staff, during which the parliament was to legislate on the extension/reappointment of an army chief.
 On 8 January 2020, the Senate of Pakistan passed the Pakistan Army (Amendment) Bill 2020, allowing for Bajwa's tenure extension up to three years until 29 November 2022.

 In April 2022, Bajwa publicly suggested at a security forum in Islamabad that Pakistan had been pushed into dependence on China.
-Nevertheless, highlighting the attacks on Chinese nationals in Karachi, Chinese general Zhang Youxia asked Bajwa to stop what it called attacks on its nationals.
-Bajwa vowed to enhance counter-terror cooperation.
+After a terrorist attack on Chinese nationals in Karachi in April 2022, Chinese Army general Zhang Youxia asked Bajwa to stop attacks on Chinese nationals, Bajwa vowed to enhance counter-terror cooperation with China.